watercolor for beginners doesn't have to be scary, it's easy

 Where a petal is overlapped by a petal next-door, darken the petal behind.

-This makes one petal look behind the another petal.
+This makes one petal look behind another petal.

 Now it's your turn.